WHAT IS A HANDS ON REVIEW?

 We were also impressed with the variety of ways in which demons attacked us, often adapting to the battle and sometimes even surprising us with attacks.
 In one instance we came upon a Mancubus with its trademark dual rocket launchers, which we disabled by shooting them off of its hands.
 Unfazed by the loss of its weapons, the beast started pounding the ground, each pound causing a decent amount of damage if we got too close.
 These monsters were plenty scary enough, but now that they can change their battle strategies on the fly none of them can be taken lightly.

-After about 15 minutes of live combat our time was up, and we left the demo unit charged up.
 Our time with Doom Eternal was adrenaline incarnate, its frenetic action and pounding heavy metal soundtrack made us feel unstoppable.
 Every shot, every chainsaw, and every punch gave us a jolt of pure energy, and we couldn’t get enough.

 - Doom Eternal: release date, trailers and news